+1. Jurisdiction:

-- 1. Jurisdiction: - a.
+- a.
 All solicitation requests should be directed to the Outdoor Events Coordinating Committee for review.
-Complete the Grounds Use/Solicitation Request form at www.sub.ttu.edu and return to Student Union & Activities.
-Requests must be submitted at least six university working days before intended use. - All regulations pertaining to on-campus solicitations by students and registered organizations shall be administered by the Director of Student Union & Activities. - c.
-All regulations pertaining to on-campus solicitations by university departments and staff shall be administered by the Senior Vice President of Administration and Finance. - All regulations pertaining to on-campus solicitations by academic departments and faculty shall be administered by the Provost and Senior Vice President of Academic Affairs. - e.
-Solicitation of all gifts, donations, and non-contractual grants from private philanthropic sources (e.g., individuals, foundations, and corporations) are administered by the Vice Chancellor of Institutional Advancement and in accordance with OP 02.02.

-- 2. Solicitations by registered student organizations and students are prohibited on Texas Tech University grounds and facilities except for: - a.
-Activities supporting the educational mission of the institution: - b.
-Promotion of organizational activities consistent with organization mission; - c.
+Complete the Grounds Use/ Solicitation Request form at www.sub.ttu.edu and return to Student Union & Activities.
+Requests must be submitted at least six university working days before intended use. - All regulations pertaining to on-campus solicitations by students and registered organizations shall be administered by the Managing Director of Student Union & Activities. - All regulations pertaining to on-campus solicitations by university departments and staff shall be administered by the Senior Vice President of Administration and Finance. - d.
+All regulations pertaining to on-campus solicitations by academic departments and faculty shall be administered by the Provost and Senior Vice President of Academic Affairs. - e.
+Solicitation of all gifts, donations, and non-contractual grants from private philanthropic sources (e.g., individuals, foundations, and corporations) are administered by the Office of Institutional Advancement and in accordance with OP 02.02. - 2.
+Solicitations by registered student organizations and students are prohibited on Texas Tech University grounds and facilities except for: - a.
+Activities supporting the educational mission of the institution; - Promotion of organizational activities consistent with organization mission: - c.
 Recruitment of members or membership drives; - d.
-Accepting donations on behalf of altruistic or charitable projects; - e.
-Scholarship and/or fundraising projects in support of organization mission. - 3.
-The regulating offices may grant special permission for solicitation purposes or places not listed above in exceptional circumstances.
-Permission will not be granted for any activity which promotes the use of alcoholic beverages, infers sponsorship by Texas Tech University or violates any federal, state and/or local laws and/or University policies. - 4.
-In order to solicit in University buildings, authorization is required via the Outdoor Events Coordinating Committee and appropriate building manager. - 5.
+Accepting donations on behalf of altruistic or charitable projects consistent with organization mission; - e.
+Scholarship and/or fundraising projects in support of organization mission.

+- 3. The regulating offices may grant special permissions for solicitation purposes or places not listed above in exceptional circumstances.
+Permission will not be granted for any activity which promotes the use of alcoholic beverages, infers sponsorship by Texas Tech University or violates any federal, state and/or local laws and/or University policies. - In order to solicit in University buildings, authorization is required via the Outdoor Events Coordinating Committee and appropriate building manager. - 5.
 Registered student organizations may use the university's registered marks when used in connection with a student organization activity, provided items are acquired from a licensed vendor.
-A Royalty Waiver Form for Registered Student Organizations, must be completed, signed by an authorized representative and advisor of the organization, and returned to the Office of Intercollegiate Athletics External Operations.
-Along with the royalty waiver form, a sample or drawing needs to be provided showing how the university's registered marks are to be used before production of the merchandise can proceed.
+A sample or drawing needs to be provided showing how the university's registered marks are to be used before production of the merchandise can proceed.
+This sample will be submitted by the licensed vendor selected by the registered student organization.
 For additional information on licensing and use of Texas Tech University registered names, logos and trademarks, refer to OP 54.03 or contact the Office of Intercollegiate Athletics External Operations. - 6.
 Requests for permission to solicit are granted for a specified period.
 To be eligible to solicit, an individual must present current student identification and submit Grounds Use/Solicitation request form to Student Union & Activities.
 A permit to solicit may be revoked if the solicitation violates any of the regulations pertaining to solicitations and advertising or sale, display, or distribution of printed materials. - 7.
 Decisions by the Outdoor Events Coordinating Committee rejecting or revoking permission of students or registered student organizations to solicit may be appealed to the Managing Director of Student Union & Activities. - a.
-A written appeal describing the objections to the denial to the Managing Director of Student Union & Activities must

-- be filed no later than five university working days after receipt of notice of denial from the Outdoor Events Coordinating Committee. - b.
-The Managing Director of Student Union & Activities will convey the appeal decision, in writing, to the student or registered student organization and to the Outdoor Events Coordinating Committee within five university working days from the receipt of the written appeal. - c.
-The student or registered student organization may not appeal beyond the Managing Director of Student Union & Activities.
+A written appeal describing the objections to the denial to the Managing Director of Student Union and Activities must be filed no later than five university business days after receipt of notice of denial from the Outdoor Events Coordinating Committee. - b.
+The Managing Director of Student Union and Activities will convey the appeal decision, in writing, to the student or registered student organization and to the Outdoor Events Coordinating Committee within a reasonable time from the receipt of the written appeal. - c.
+The decision of the Managing Director shall be final.

-B. Advertisements
+D. Advertisements